• Skip to secondary menu

 I wanted the items, but I wasn’t dying to have them.
 My son is not old enough to play with some of them yet, so I didn’t feel a driving need to make a purchase right away.

 The auction continued for five days, and on the fourth day, I started haggling.
-I sent the seller a note asking if she would be willing to sell the items for less than their listed prices.
+You can negotiate on eBay, and I was determined to get a deal.
+I sent the seller a note asking if she would sell the items for less than their listed prices.
 At that point, the products had absolutely no bids on them.

 Before reaching out, I watched comparable auctions and decided on a price that seemed more reasonable to me.
 I asked the seller if she would be willing to knock a couple of dollars off each item’s price if I agreed to purchase all three.